I thought what I was feeling was normal.

 My husband, daughter, and in-laws have all pitched in to keep my house moving.
 Terrence cooks and shops for groceries more than ever.
 Ayva changes diapers and is always looking for ways to help.
 Whenever I need to, I can hang out at my in-laws’ house and they’ll watch my son while I catch a quick nap or do a little work.

-It’s been a couple of months since I was diagnosed with postpartum anxiety, and I feel much better than I did before.
+It’s been a few months since I was diagnosed with postpartum anxiety, and I feel much better than I did before.
 After a short adjustment period, the anti-anxiety meds have been working, and I can feel when I need to pull back and do more for myself before things get out of hand.

 I don’t know for sure where this anxiety stems from or why I have it.
 I know that it’s important to take care of myself so that I can take care of my baby.
 The first step was talking to my doctor and getting diagnosed.
 Now I need to keep asking for help, finding the time to do what I need to do to ease the anxiety, and showing myself grace.